ayruslore/Multi-Purpose_Data_Visualizer/README.md

-# Data_Visualization
+# Data Visualization

-- Data Visualizer.
+- Multi-Purpose Data Visualizer.

 - Data sets are taken from INCOIS website.
 Link to the website : incois.gov.in/portal/index.jsp